Lucianobianchi/sia/README.md

 * **seed**: random seed.
 * **realtime**: plot realtime (true \| false)
 * **refresher**: period of generations for plotting if plotting realtime true.

+## Code Organization

+Inside the Engine directory implementations for each stage of the algorithm may be found and the core flow may be found in `Engine/GeneticAlgorithm.py`.

+Inside the Problem directory implementations for each soldier may be found.
+The core class corresponds to `Soldier.py` which receives the multipliers corresponding to each soldier type.
+Important to notice that the mutate functions from `ItemGen.py` and `HeightGen.py` are immutable.